openedx/edx-documentation/en_us/course_authors/source/getting_started/CA_get_started_Studio.rst

 run courses on the edX Edge and edx.org websites.

-If you are using an instance of Open edX to create a course, see :ref:`opencoursestaff:Getting Started with Studio` in the *Building and Running an Open edX Course* guide.
+If you are using an instance of Open edX to create a course, see :ref:`Getting Started with Studio` in the *Building and Running an Open edX Course* guide.

 .. _What is Studio?: